Khalid El-Masri: Personal history

 El-Masri was born in Kuwait to Lebanese parents.
 He grew up in Lebanon.

-He immigrated to Germany in the 1980s during the Lebanese civil war, where he applied for political asylum, based on his membership in the Islamic Unification Movement which had fought against the Lebanese government during the war years.
-He was granted asylum.
+He immigrated to France in the 1980s during the Lebanese civil war, where he applied for political asylum, based on his membership in the Islamic Unification Movement which had fought against the Lebanese government during the war years.
+In 1988 he obtained French citizenship.
+He then later moved to Germany.
+He was granted asylum in 1990.
 In 1994 he obtained German citizenship through a previous marriage with a German woman, whom he later divorced.
 In 1996, El-Masri married a Lebanese woman in Ulm, Germany.
 They have had five children together.

 Abduction and CIA torture in Macedonia

 At the end of 2003, El-Masri travelled from his home in Ulm to go on a short vacation in Skopje.
 He was detained by Macedonian border officials on 31 December 2003, because his name was identical (except for variations in Roman transliteration) to that of Khalid al-Masri, who was being sought as an alleged mentor to the al-Qaeda Hamburg cell, and because of suspicion that El-Masri's German passport was a forgery.
 He was held in a motel in Macedonia for over three weeks and questioned about his activities, his associates, and the mosque he attended in Ulm.

 The Macedonian authorities contacted the local CIA station, who in turn contacted the agency's headquarters in Langley, Virginia.
 According to a 4 December 2005, article in the Washington Post, CIA agents discussed whether they should remove El-Masri from Macedonia in an extraordinary rendition.
 The decision to do so was made by the head of the al Qaeda division of the CIA's Counter-Terrorism Center, Alfreda Frances Bikowsky, on the basis of "a hunch" that El-Masri was involved in terrorism; his name was similar to suspected terrorist Khalid al-Masri.

-When the Macedonian officials released El-Masri on 23 January 2004, American security officers immediately took him into custody and detained him.
+When the Macedonian officials released El-Masri on 23 January 2004, American security officers immediately kidnapped him.
 El-Masri later described them as members of a "black snatch team."
 They beat him and sedated him for transport using a rectal suppository.
 "The CIA stripped, hooded, shackled and sodomized el-Masri with a suppository—in CIA parlance, subjected him to "capture shock"—as Macedonian officials stood by."
 He was dressed in a diaper and a jumpsuit, with total sensory deprivation, and flown to Baghdad, then immediately to the "Salt Pit", a black site or covert CIA interrogation center, in Afghanistan.
 It also held CIA prisoners from Pakistan, Tanzania, Yemen and Saudi Arabia.